 The biggest mistake that startup businesses make and which eventually leads to their failure is the lack of prioritizing or not prioritizing at all.
-Startup businesses are usually run by a single owner with a stringent budget and handful resources, thus management of all such constraints leads to losing focus of the true goal and the bigger picture.
-All the mismanagement leads to the unimportant tasks taking the place of important tasks, like at the time of sales a business might be emphasizing on cutting cost, or when it might be the time of cutting costs, the business might have been making expenditure.
+Startup businesses are usually run by a single owner with a stringent budget and a handful of resources, thus management of all such constraints leads to losing focus of the true goal and the bigger picture.
+All the mismanagement leads to the unimportant tasks taking the place of important tasks, like at the time of sales business might be emphasizing on cutting cost, or when it might be the time of cutting costs, the business might have been making the expenditure.
 All this lack of prioritizing is the biggest mistake that the startup businesses commit which causes their eventual demise.

 Avoiding The Mistake

-If prioritizing was as easy as simply sitting down and doing it, there would be no need of all the debate and the businesses might not fail.
-Rather, it is a difficult thing to do and requires help from successful entrepreneurs prioritize business goals and objectives.
+If prioritizing was as easy as simply sitting down and doing it, there would be no need for all the debate and the businesses might not fail.
+Rather, it is a difficult thing to do and requires help from successful entrepreneurs to prioritize business goals and objectives.
 The lines below give the best ways of prioritizing to avoid startup business failure.

-1. Identify The Important Tasks:
+1. Identify Important Tasks:

 2. List Down The Most Important Tasks:

 Once the important tasks have been identified, the next task for a business is to shortlist the Most Important tasks from the list.
 A business needs to shortlist the tasks on the basis of their importance in the coming month or quarter.
 For instance, in one month, marketing would be important for the business, thus it would rank high in the priority list compared to inventory management or auditing.
-Therefore, out of the important tasks it is important to shortlist the most important ones.
+Therefore, out of the important tasks, it is important to shortlist the most important ones.

 Once the list of most important tasks is in front of the business, the next important thing it needs to do is to visualize the route it is going to take to complete those tasks.
 In exquisite terms, this visualization can be called ‘strategy formulation’.
-A business needs to have clear vision of the paths it is going to adapt and the processes it will have to go through to complete the most important tasks with effectiveness and efficiency.
+A business needs to have a clear vision of the paths it is going to adapt and the processes it will have to go through to complete the most important tasks with effectiveness and efficiency.
 This is the reason why most have detailed information on making a sound and effective strategy.
 Therefore, a business must take sufficient time formulating a strategy to complete the important tasks.

 4. Take The Leap:

 A pound of practical is important than a ton of theory.
 Therefore, once the business has formulated the strategy, it needs no longer fret on it and be skeptical, rather the business needs to take the leap and execute the strategy.
 Most of the businesses fail at this point because they become skeptical of their strategy and remain in a state of dilemma about the execution of the strategy.
-Thus, by taking the leap business ensures that the strategy is put into action and with constant management; the business can ensure effective and efficient survival and growth.
+Thus, taking the leap business ensures that the strategy is put into action and with constant management; the business can ensure effective and efficient survival and growth.